omerzzeybek9/Traffic-Congestion-Prediction-Optimization/README.md

 The notebooks generate prediction results and visualizations comparing different optimization techniques on traffic congestion forecasting.

 ## Notes
-- If any errors occur, ensure all library dependencies are installed and up-to-date.
+- If any errors occur, make sure that all library dependencies are installed and up to date.
 - We will be sending an already activated notebook, so you can also redownload it!

 ## Authors